raghup19/Angular-Projects/README.md

 Dependency Injection:
   DI is a coding patter in which a class recieves its dependencies from external sources rather than creating them itself.
   Dependency is specified under constructor.

+  HTTP and Observables==>
+  Observable -> A Sequence of Items that arrives asynchronously over a time.
+  Http call -> Single Item and Single Item -> http response.
+  Observable is Http response that arrives asynchronously over a time.